What is Low-Dose Naltrexone (LDN)?

-- Opioid Receptor Blockade: LDN is an opioid receptor antagonist, which means it has the ability to block the activity of certain opioid receptors in the brain.
+- Opioid Receptor Blockade: LDN is an opioid receptor antagonist, which means it can block the activity of certain opioid receptors in the brain.
 Typically, it is used in much lower doses compared to standard naltrexone, which is used to treat opioid addiction and alcohol dependence.

 - Brief Blockade: LDN is taken at bedtime, and at this low dose, it briefly and partially blocks opioid receptors for a few hours, primarily during the nighttime.
 This brief blockade is the key to its mechanism of action.

 - Endorphin Release: When LDN temporarily blocks these opioid receptors, the body’s response is to compensate by increasing the production of endorphins.
 Endorphins are natural pain-relieving and mood-enhancing compounds produced in the body.